B2.6 Multiply and divide fractions by fractions, as well as by whole numbers and mixed numbers, in various contexts.

 • Division performed with an area model

-I represent \(\frac{5}{6}\) of a rectangle by dividing the rectangle into 6 equal parts of which 5 parts are shaded.
-I ask myself the question "How many \(\frac{1}{6}\) are there in \(\frac{5}{6}\)?" »
+I represented \(\frac{5}{6}\) of a rectangle by dividing the rectangle into 6 equal parts and shading 5 parts of them.
+I asked myself the question «How many \(\frac{1}{6}\) are there in \(\frac{5}{6}\)?»".

-There are 5 one-sixths in \(\frac{5}{6}\).
+There are 5 one sixths in \(\frac{5}{6}\).
 So, \(\frac{5}{6}\; \div \;\frac{1}{6}\; = \;5\).

 • Division performed with a symbolic representation